 - The power of NATS even allows multiple responses, where the first response is utilized and the system efficiently discards the additional ones.
 This allows for a sophisticated pattern to have multiple responders, reduce response latency and jitter.

-When a request is sent to a topic that has no subscribers, it can be convenient to know about it right away.
+When a request is sent to a subject that has no subscribers, it can be convenient to know about it right away.
 For this use-case, a NATS client can opt-into no_responder messages.
 This requires a server and client that support headers.
-When enabled, a request sent to a topic with no subscribers will immediately receive a reply that has no body, and a
+When enabled, a request sent to a subject with no subscribers will immediately receive a reply that has no body, and a

 Most clients will represent this case by raising or returning an error.
 For example: